The effect of a finite time horizon in the durable good monopoly problem with atomic consumers: A Relationship between Duropoly Profits and Static Monopoly Profits

 \begin{lemma} In equilibrium, consumer $i$ never pays more than $p_i$ whenever she buys before the last period. \end{lemma} \begin{proof} We proceed by induction in the number of time periods.
 For $T=2$, let $A$ be the set of consumers that buy at $t=1$.
 Suppose for the purpose of contradiction that some consumer $i \in A$ pays a price higher than $p_i$.
 Because of the skimming property, we have that $A=\{1,\dots,k\}$ for some $k$.
 By Lemma \ref{subgame_price_sequence}, this price is also more than $p_k$, so consumer $k$ pays more than $p_k$.
 But if consumer $k$ refuses to buy at $t=1$, then at $t=2$ the duropolist would charge $p_k$ which is a contradiction since consumer $k$ would have obtained a higher profit by waiting.

 Now suppose that the lemma is true for all games of 1 to $T$ periods and consider a game $\mathcal{G}$ of $T+1>2$ periods.
-Let $E$ denote a subgame perfect Nash equilibrium with the skimming property in $\mathcal{G}$ and let $i$ be smallest value consumer that pays more than $p_i$, say at some time period $t$ ($t<T+1$).
-Again, by Lemma \ref{subgame_price_sequence} consumer $i$ is the lowest valuation consumer that buys at period $t$.
-Thus, if consumer $i$ refuses to buy at period $t$ we end in the subgame $\mathcal{G}_i$ with $T+1-t$ periods.
+Let $E$ denote a subgame perfect Nash equilibrium with the skimming property in $\mathcal{G}$.
+For the purpose of contradiction, suppose that at some time period $t$ ($t<T+1$), there is at least one consumer $j$ that pays more than $p_j$.
+Among all those consumers, let $i$ denote the one with the lowest valuation.
+Since it is not true that at period $t$ consumer $\ell$ pays more than $p_{\ell}$ for $\ell >i$, and by Lemma \ref{subgame_price_sequence} $p_i \geq p_{\ell}$, then consumer $i$ is the lowest valuation consumer that buys at period $t$.
+Therefore, if consumer $i$ refuses to buy at period $t$ we end in the market $\mathcal{G}_i$ with $T+1-t$ periods.
 If $T+1-t=1$ (i.e. $t$ was the second to last period), the duropolist will charge the price $p_i$ at the last period.
 If $T+1-t>1$, it holds by the induction hypothesis that consumer $i$ would never pay more than $p_i$.
 Thus, we can conclude that such equilibrium $E$ cannot exist as consumer $i$ would have obtained a higher profit by waiting. \end{proof}

 \begin{lemma} The maximum revenue of the duropolist satisfies